flowejam/Battleship-text-game/README.md

 Text version of the classic Battleship game

-Examples of the placeShip method:
+Examples of the place_ship method:
 ```
 game = ShipGame()
 place_ship('first', 4, 'G9', 'C')